- Features per tier

 Many development teams already use linters, style checkers, or other tools in their CI/CD pipelines to automatically detect violations of coding standards.
 You can make the findings from these tools easier to see and fix by integrating them with Code Quality.

-To integrate a tool with Code Quality:
+To integrate a different tool with Code Quality:

 - Add the tool to your CI/CD pipeline.